Why Pegium¶

 Why not just use a parser library¶

-A parser library alone solves only the first step.
+A parser library solves only the first step.
 Real language tooling also needs:

 - typed trees